 The best reservation system for fine dining depends on your service model.
-Tock is the clear choice for restaurants offering tasting menus and ticketed experiences because prepayment eliminates no-shows entirely.
-Resy is ideal for traditional fine dining seeking premium brand positioning and American Express cardholder access.
-SevenRooms leads for multi-location fine dining groups needing sophisticated guest management across properties.
+Tock is a strong choice for restaurants offering tasting menus and ticketed experiences because its published plans support prepayments and events.
+Resy’s Platform track fits reservation-led restaurants, while SevenRooms is an enterprise shortlist option for multi-location groups.

 Fine dining restaurants have different requirements than casual establishments.
 A single no-show on a $400 tasting menu costs more than losing a $25 cover at a neighborhood bistro.
 VIP guests expect recognition across visits.
 The reservation experience itself reflects your brand.
 These factors justify higher software costs and more specialized platforms.